Bowdoin College Catalogue and Academic Handbook

 Non-Standard Rotation.
 Enrollment limit: 35.

 Examines the new forms of politics and of popular culture that have shaped modernity in India.
 Topics include the emergence of mass politics, urbanization, modern visual culture, new media technologies, and contemporary media and democracy.
 Course includes a film component.
-Note: This course is part of the following field(s) of study: South Asia and Colonial Worlds.
+Note: This course is part of the following History field(s) of study: South Asia and Colonial Worlds.
 It fulfills the non Euro/US requirement for history majors and minors.
 (Same as: HIST 2343)

 Previous terms offered: Spring 2021.